State Requirements

 Applicant Cannot

-• Submit Adjuster for business entities electronically.
+• Submit initial license for business entity Adjusters electronically.

-• Amend/ Add lines of authority electronically.
+• Add lines of authority (amend) to an existing active license.

 Business Rules